Hamilton, MAT, Longines: our selection of military watches

 Hamilton military watch

 The Khaki collection is not limited to the famous three-hand model with a round case.
 In 2019, a new reinterpretation appeared and it is an excellent surprise.
-The shape of the case – called tonneau – is characteristic of a model of military watches which equipped the British army: the W10.
-Hamilton and CWC equipped the military across the Channel at this time with this type of watch.
+The shape of the case – called tonneau – is characteristic of a model of military watches that equipped the British army: the W10.
+Hamilton and CWC equipped the military across the Channel at that time with this type of watch.

 Hamilton military watch brown leather strap